ainopara/Swift-on-ECS/README.md

-We can imply that such a larger granularity of sub-procedure can have a better maintainability than Swift's type extension with the application of traditional "Actor Pattern", which increases software's maintainability by splitting resiponsibilities of an "actor" but often get developers stuck on figuring out how many actors shall be there in a sub-project(I don't use the word "subsytem" here because "system" is a terminology in ECS world).
+We can imply that such a larger granularity of sub-procedure can have a better maintainability than Swift's type extension with the application of traditional "Actor Pattern", which offers software's maintainability by slicing resiponsibilities of an "actor" but often get the developers stuck on figuring out how many actors shall be there in a sub-project(I don't use the word "subsytem" here because "system" is a terminology in ECS world).